GSAero/UEProjectPackager/README.md

 # Project Packager for Unreal Engine 4

-List of batch files for project packaging without using Unreal Editor using command line.
+List of batch files for project packaging without using Unreal Editor.
 Analog of Project Launcher in Unreal Editor.
 Used UAT in command line with configurable params.
 This batch files may be run manual, or run by timer using scheduler.